rcgsheffield/airbods/README.md

 There are several ways to interact with and control each part of the system.

-## SQL database
+## Data access

-There are several ways to connect to the database, either using software packages or programming languages.
+The research data are contained in a Structured Query Language (SQL) database.
+There are several ways to connect to this SQL database, either using software packages or programming languages.
 See the [examples](examples) directory for a list of available tools.

 The [connection string](https://www.postgresql.org/docs/12/libpq-connect.html#LIBPQ-CONNSTRING) is as follows: